Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 ![sample](pictures/AzureDevOpsPushExtensionVersionSample.PNG)

 ### v1.2.4 - February, 16 2021
-* Fixed “task.json” as the task editor gives wrong assistance.
+* Fixed incorrect tooltip help messages for task parameters in task editor UI [#447](https://github.com/Azure/AppConfiguration/issues/447)
-* Added error message when certificate based-authentication is used, as its not supported.
+* Updated error message when certificate based authentication is used to indicate that it is not supported.
-* Fixed yaml file parsing.
+* Fixed a bug when parsing yaml that caused objects to be flattened incorrectly.

 ### v1.1.4 - December, 10 2020
 * Updated the readme